by Brian Maslach

-For example, if you haven’t been running, throwing in a few short runs can allow you to get a great workout in much less time than you’d spend on the bike; likewise with swimming if you have access to a pool or other suitable body of water.
+For example, if you're a cyclist and haven’t been running, throwing in a few short runs can allow you to get a great workout in much less time than you’d spend on the bike; likewise, with swimming, if you have access to a pool or other suitable body of water.

 Maybe you want to improve flexibility and have been itching to try yoga, or want to improve upper body or core strength with calisthenics.
 Well, this is your chance.

 The elite athletes I’ve been lucky enough to train with understand that it’s important to keep mentally fresh during the offseason.
 There’s no use stressing about maintaining your normal training routine when the rest of your life dictates a change, so you might as well accept the opportunity to make a positive, temporary change while enjoying the holiday season.

 What do you do to keep your training up during the holidays?
 I'd love to hear what works for you.
 Please let me know in the comments.

 Got snow?
 Put it to good use!